apluslms/aplus-manual/programming_exercises/instructions.rst

 In the example above, Graderutils checks two items according to the validation settings:

-1. Attempt to import the file as a Python module and catch all exceptions during import.
+1. Read the contents of file, attempt to parse the contents using ast.parse and catch all exceptions.
 Show exceptions with the error template if there are any.

-2. Read the contents of file, attempt to parse the contents using ast.parse and catch all exceptions.
+2. Attempt to import the file as a Python module and catch all exceptions during import.
+Also check that a function called "is_prime" is defined.
    Show exceptions with the error template if there are any.

 With Graderutils, it is possible to forbid some Python syntax or libraries in some particular exercise, for example, deny using the default sort function of Python